 Today, dream catchers are created and sold by many "new age" artists.
 However, many Native Americans find this to be an offensive misappropriation of their religious item.

 Would you like to draw a dream catcher?
+It's similar to a beginner mandala.
 This easy, step-by-step drawing tutorial will show you how.
 All you will need is a writing implement, such as a pen or pencil, and a sheet of paper.
 You may wish to use crayons, paints, colored pencils, or markers to shade your finished drawing.

 Click HERE to save the tutorial to Pinterest!